Preparing for Your Medical School Interview

 Group interview

 Many schools include small group learning and interprofessional health care team training in their curricula.
 In order to determine your fit for their learning environment, they may use group interviews to assess your teamwork competency.
 Your interview cohort may be presented with a task or problem to solve and given a predetermined amount of time to find a solution.
-This is also an opportunity to demonstrate your problem solving skills and to become acquainted with potential future classmates.
+This is also an opportunity to demonstrate your problem-solving skills and to become acquainted with potential future classmates.

 MMI

-Increasingly, schools are using the multiple mini interview (MMI), which typically consists of 6 to 10 interview stations that focus on a different question or scenario, where interviewees are given five minutes to answer the question or solve the problem.
+Increasingly, schools are using the multiple mini interview (MMI), which typically consists of six to 10 interview stations that focus on a different question or scenario, where interviewees are given five minutes to answer the question or solve the problem.
 The MMI assesses communication skills, specifically verbal and nonverbal skills that cannot be measured using standardized written exams or reviewing coursework transcripts.

 Conclusion